2026 Daylong Retreat Series

 When and where is the retreat taking place?

-June 27th, 2026 from 9am-5pm ET
+The next daylong retreat is on June 27th, 2026 from 9am-5pm ET.

 The in-person daylong retreat is held at The Anchor (645 Grant Street Southeast, Atlanta, GA).